Hikita surjectivity for $\mathcal N /// T$: Coordinate ring of

 \section{{Coordinate ring of }$\overline{T^*(G/U)}^{T\times B/U}$}

 The goal of this section is to prove Theorem~\ref{thm:explicit-generators}.
 To this end, we express the defining ideal of $\overline{T^*(G/U)}^{T\times B/U}$ inside $\hhwh$ in terms of the Gelfand--Graev action (Proposition~\ref{prop:gen-by-spaces}) and uses an explicit description of this action from \cite{wang21} (Lemma~\ref{lem:gg-action}).
+Only in Proposition~\ref{prop:explicit-generators-prep} and onward do we specialize to type $A$.